 Famous for lavender and warm smiles, Toulouse earned its “Pink City” moniker thanks to the many red-bricked buildings that fill the culturally rich and vibrant city.
-While the stunning architecture is reason enough to visit this French regional capital, there are many other adventures to be had here as well.
+While the stunning architecture is reason enough for this regional capital to be one of the top places to visit in France, there are many other adventures to be had here as well.
 Here are our picks for the best things to do in Toulouse.

 A Capitole Welcome